nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Having understood the pain of using a Command Line Interface (CLI) program, we have tried our best to make this a very readable User Guide so that you can use our application without difficulties.

-If you need help setting up StoreMando, you can refer to the <a href="#quickstart"> Quick Start </a> section.
+If you need help setting up StoreMando, you can refer to the [“Quick Start"](#quickstart)  section.

-To learn more about StoreMando's features and commands, head over to the <a href="#features"> Features </a> section.
+To learn more about StoreMando's features and commands, head over to the [“Features"](#features) section.

-If you need an overview of StoreMando’s commands, check out the <a href="#commandsummary"> Command Summary </a> section.
+If you need an overview of StoreMando’s commands, check out the [“Command Summary"](#commandsummary) section.

 Please note the following symbols used in the User Guide which may serve as points of interests: